abixalmon/BtiTracker/README.txt

 # REQUIREMENTS #
 #--------------#
 - Web server with Apache or Lighttp installed and running
-- PHP 4.1 or higher
+- PHP 4.3 or higher (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
 - Mysql 4.1 or higher

 #----------------#